Center for Health & Healing- Radiology Department

 9th floor CT contrast reactions:

 Protocol is the same regardless of whether it is a "cardiac" study or general radiology study.
-In severe reactions, available cardiologists are supposed to help, but we ultimately need to be available.
+In severe reactions, 9th floor cardiologists, if present and available, can help, but we ultimately need to be available.
 If a tech calls you, it is because they need your help in some way.
 Please respond promptly by triaging the situation over the phone if you are in the middle of something such as a GI fluoro exam, and then deciding if you can finish what you are doing or need to respond immediately.

 Useful PACS worklists: